After the NHL Draft, free agency and other offseason moves, NHL.com is taking a look at where each team stands. Today, the Los Angeles Kings:

 [RELATED: Complete Team Reset coverage]

-Here is how the Kings look today:
+Here is what the Kings look like today:

 On the cusp